 Admit it.
 Without those ice-cold desserts, your summer vacation will just be a tormenting hibernation.
-But thanks to the local favorites like halo-halo and ice cream, we can now quench our thirst in colorful, delectable way.
+But thanks to the local favorites like halo-halo and ice cream, we can now quench our thirst in a colorful, delectable way.

 Now, if you want a little gastronomic adventure, Davao has something thrilling to offer for you.

-Crocodile Ice Cream — A taste of Davao’s finest
+Crocodile Ice Cream — A taste of Davao’s finest.

 At first glance, you might see no difference between an ordinary and crocodile ice cream.
 Of course, Lolong or any of his rotten meat has nothing to do with it.
 In fact, crocodile ice cream is actually made from a combination of milk and crocodile eggs (80% is comprised of egg yolk).
 Sufficed to say, this exotic dessert from Davao offers no ingredients that will make the ice cream less palatable.

 And if we believe those who already tried it, crocodile ice cream doesn’t deviate from the popular taste we’re all familiar with.
 Chef Dino Dizon–also known as the “Crocodile Chef”–pointed out that crocodile ice cream is actually more nutritious than its classic counterparts.
 A serving of crocodile ice cream contains less cholesterol and gives more protein than an ordinary chicken egg.